joshbegley/nyt-latest/README.md

 **The U.S. States That Are Ending Mask Mandates**\
-`Several governors have moved to ease mask requirements in since Jan.
+`Several governors have moved to ease mask requirements since Jan.
 1. Here’s how policies are changing.`\
 https://nytimes.com/article/mask-mandates-us.html?searchResultPosition=1

 **Your Thursday Briefing: U.S. Mask Mandates Lift**\